 In a case where expert witnesses (e.g. surveyors, engineers) are to give evidence the experts will generally write and sign reports (rather than providing witness statements) and their reports will usually be exchanged by a deadline which is after the deadline for Disclosure of Documents (in fact usually after the exchange of Witness Statements).
 As with witness statements, such expert reports should not be disclosed prematurely.
 Note that exchanging expert reports at a date later than general disclosure of documents only applies to expert reports produced for the current proceedings (and therefore privileged until served).
 Expert reports made in the past (not specifically made for the current proceedings) are usually not relevant but sometimes they could be relevant (e.g. if they shed light on someone's belief or the reasonableness of it in a case where belief is relevant) in which case they would be disclosed, with other documents, at the normal disclosure of documents stage.

-1. In the months before the main Disclosure of Documents stage some relevant documents you have will already have been identified - e.g. in a barrister's Opinion - and you can start by loading these relevant documents into a document management system, making sure that for each of your documents which you load you indicate that it is your document rather than your opponent's document (e.g. use an A if you are the Applicant or R if you are the Respondent).
-See here for how to load documents if you are using Bundledocs.
-If a document has already been exhibited - e.g. it has been used as an exhibit with a statement which has already been submitted e.g. in an application to the Land Registry - you can load that copy with the exhibit mark label if it is as good quality as any other copy you have, but if the copy with the exhibit mark label is of poorer quality than another copy you have, load both.
+In the months before and after the Statement of Case stage, and before you get to the main Disclosure of Documents stage, some relevant documents you have will already have been identified - e.g. in a barrister's Opinion - and you can load those relevant documents when identified into a document management system, making sure that for each of your documents which you load you indicate that it is your document rather than your opponent's document (e.g. use A if you are the Applicant or R if you are the Respondent).
+If a document has already been exhibited - e.g. it has been used as an exhibit with a statement which has already been submitted e.g. in an application to the Land Registry - you can load that copy with the exhibit mark label if it is as good quality as any other copy you have, but if the copy with the exhibit mark label is of poorer quality than another copy you should load both.

-3. If you have loaded documents to Bundledocs because you considered at the time that they might be relevant, but you were not sure, now is the time to decide whether they are relevant or not.
+If you have loaded documents because you considered at the time that they might be relevant, but you were not sure, now is the time to decide whether they are relevant or not.

 Another reason for disclosure of documents in advance is that the parties can ask their barristers whether, in the light of all the documents disclosed, the barrister's opinion on the likelihood of success has changed.
 If one party is advised that in the light of the documents they are less likely to succeed then it may be that the parties will settle the case.
 A case can be settled at any time by agreement between the parties but often the sticking point when parties are considering settling late in the day is who is going to pay the legal costs which both sides have incurred so far, so having early disclosure of documents allows the parties - if they wish - to try to reach a settlement before the full amount of legal costs of the case has been incurred.